tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ### Non-web scenarios

-The Generic Host allows other types of apps to use cross-cutting framework extensions, such as logging, dependency injection (DI), configuration, and app lifetime management.
+The Generic Host enables other types of apps to use cross-cutting framework extensions, such as logging, dependency injection (DI), configuration, and app lifetime management.
 For more information, see <xref:fundamentals/host/generic-host> and <xref:fundamentals/host/hosted-services>.

 ## Servers

 An ASP.NET Core app uses an HTTP server implementation to listen for HTTP requests.
-The server surfaces requests to the app as a set of [request features](xref:fundamentals/request-features) composed into an `HttpContext`.
+The server surfaces requests to the app as a set of [request features](xref:fundamentals/request-features) composed into an <xref:Microsoft.AspNetCore.Http.HttpContext>.

 # [Windows](#tab/windows)